Key Highlights

-AR, VR, and XR healthcare software solutions are at the cutting edge of medical innovation.
+Augmented reality (AR), virtual reality (VR), and extended reality (XR) healthcare software solutions are at the cutting edge of medical innovation.
 Augmented reality solutions create rich and interactive experiences that link patients to their providers, breaking down barriers to care in a profound new way.
 Boston Children’s Hospital, The Mayo Clinic, and the Cleveland Clinic are just a few of the elite hospital systems embracing augmented reality solutions to deliver better medical outcomes to their patients.
+The trend is catching up, and AR is spreading its wings in the healthcare sector as surgeons are being trained to conduct complicated laparoscopic and neurologic procedures with AR support to improve precision.

-Leading medical researchers believe augmented reality software and hardware integrations will transform healthcare delivering the next significant evolution of the modern healthcare industry.
+Leading medical researchers believe augmented reality software and hardware integrations will transform healthcare delivery and usher in the next significant evolution of the modern healthcare industry.

 The global extended reality healthcare market reached $2.7 billion in 2022 and is expected to be worth more than $9.7 billion within the next five years.
 Advances in robotics, data analytics, artificial intelligence, machine learning, and remote sensing technologies drive market growth.